sugarcrm/SugarRepairsModule/README.md

 `cd "modules/supp_SugarRepairs/" && php cli.php --repair metadata --test false`

 ##Issues Addressed
-* Modules created in 7.6.x, did not have Buttons definitions in RecordView, after upgrades to 7.7+ these modules would no longer have Change Log button ([Bug 77005](https://web.sugarcrm.com/support/issues/77005)).
+* Bug [77005](https://web.sugarcrm.com/support/issues/77005) Modules created in 7.6.x, did not have Buttons definitions in RecordView, after upgrades to 7.7+ these modules would no longer have Change Log button.
 Places Change Log button, and default button definitions back on Record View if missing.

 #Contributing
 Everyone is welcome to be involved by creating or improving existing Sugar repairs.
 If you would like to contribute, please make sure to review the [CONTRIBUTOR TERMS](CONTRIBUTOR TERMS.pdf).
 When you update this [README](README.md), please check out the [contribution guidelines](CONTRIBUTING.md) for helpful hints and tips that will make it easier to accept your pull request.